-Due the inconsistencies in parking regulations, the Police Department in conjunction with the Business and Administration Committee (BAC), is transitioning to a ParkMobile parking program.
+Due to the inconsistencies in parking regulations, the Police Department in conjunction with the Business and Administration Committee (BAC), is transitioning to an ParkMobile app-based program parking.
 The system tracks transactions, revenue, historical trends, and performance for individual zones.
 Reports can be generated in multiple formats and emailed to key personnel.